Triglyceride levelTriacylglycerol test

 Alcohol and some medicines can interfere with blood test results.

-- Make sure your doctor knows what medicines you take, including over-the-counter drugs and supplements.
+- Make sure your health care provider knows what medicines you take, including over-the-counter drugs and supplements.

 How the Test will Feel